-- Battlestar Galactica (Reimagined).
-Done by leaving your boots outside the door.
+- Battlestar Galactica (2003): Done by leaving your boots outside the door to the bunkroom.

 - In Friends, Rachel suggests this to Ross when he proposes that they move in together while they're not dating.
 The prospect of being exiled from his own apartment because Rachel is sleeping with someone else convinces him the whole thing is a bad idea.

 - In The Fresh Prince of Bel-Air, when Will and Carlton share the pool house, Will inflicts this on Carlton by saying when there's a sock on the door, he sleeps on the lawn.

 - Elementary's Sherlock hangs a sign on his door when he's with someone.
 The sign says 'Coitus in progress or recently concluded'.
 In another episode he pays for Joan Watson to spend several days at a nearby hotel so he and his current partner can have the house to themselves.

 - Referenced by Craig in the Doctor Who episode "The Lodger":